B2B Data: Your A-Z Guide for Business Success

 Lead Generation

-Now that you have people interested in what you offer due to your demand generation strategy, it’s time to convert them into leads.
+Now that people are interested in what you offer due to your demand generation strategy, it’s time to convert them into leads.
 Lead generation is a strategy to persuade people to take an actionable step, usually involving them in providing their contact information.
-In contrast, demand generation focuses more on establishing trust and increasing awareness.

 This is where marketing and sales teams collaborate, with marketing teams capturing leads for sales teams to follow up on.
 Your B2B data can be used to create the ideal lead generation campaign with a compelling call to action.